-Despite the svelte looks and rich content, the largest infotainment screen with navigation is cluttered when divided into three sections, while the software used across the lineup isn't immediately intuitive and requires some study for users to become proficient.
+Despite the svelte looks and rich content, the largest infotainment screen with navigation is cluttered when divided into three sections, while the software, although intuitive in some respects, requires some study for users to become proficient.

 Handsome design.
-Stately and elegant, the Palisade announces its substantial presence with a bold interpretation of Hyundai's signature hexagonal grille, bracketed by vertically-stacked headlights and upper LED lighting elements in what Hyundai terms a "Crocodile-Eye" light signature.
+Stately and elegant, the Palisade announces its substantial presence with a bold interpretation of Hyundai's signature hexagonal grille.
+It's bracketed by vertically-stacked headlights and upper LED lighting elements in what Hyundai terms a "Crocodile-Eye" light signature.

-Along its flanks, chrome trim follows the A-line, dipping towards the rear wheel behind the C-pillar instead of following the beltline in the traditional manner, accentuating the long roof.
+Along its flanks, chrome trim follows the A-line, dipping toward the rear wheel behind the C-pillar instead of following the beltline in the traditional manner, accentuating the long roof.
 In back, vertical "C"-shaped elements that mirror those in front frame the taillights.

-In addition, flush surfacing – normally seen in luxury sedans – lends a delicate touch to the massiveness, giving the Palisade an upscale look.
+Topping things off, flush surfacing, a treatment normally seen in luxury sedans, lends a delicate touch to the crossover’s massiveness, giving the Palisade an upscale look.

-The base Palisade SE embellishes that with LED signature and daytime running lights, heated mirrors, an acoustic windshield and front side glass, privacy glass, keyless entry, air conditioning with second row controls and vents, an 8-inch touchscreen, Bluetooth (two devices can be connected simultaneously), Android Auto and Apple CarPlay capability, a slick one-touch second row seat slide for easy third row access, and Quiet Mode, which mutes the rear speakers so rear seat passengers (read: kids) can rest.
+The base Palisade SE embellishes that coverage with LED signature and daytime running lights, an acoustic windshield and front side glass, keyless entry, an 8-inch touchscreen, Android Auto and Apple CarPlay capability, a slick one-touch second row seat slide for easy third row access, and Quiet Mode, which mutes the rear speakers so rear seat passengers (read: kids) can rest.

-The SEL adds to that list LED side mirror turn signals, roof rails, driver's seat power lumbar, heated front seats, keyless push-button start, remote engine start, and the choice of either a second row bench or captain's chairs.
+The SEL adds to that list with roof rails, heated front seats, push button start, remote start, and the choice of either second row bench or captain's chairs.
 Such niceties as navigation, leather seats, Bi-LED headlights, a heated second row, a power folding/reclining third row, and a sunroof are available.

 Cushy ride, respectable performance.
-For family haulers, the ability to carve back roads corners is easily trumped by a smooth, soft ride – an attribute that the Palisade offers in spades.
+For family haulers, the ability to carve corners is easily trumped by a smooth, soft ride.
+This is an attribute that the Palisade offers in spades.

 A rigid chassis means more compliance can be engineered into the suspension so that everything from minor road irregularities and potholes to railroad track crossings are easily absorbed and isolated from passengers.
 Even the larger 20-inch tires found on the Limited are forgiving.

-Versatility is present and accounted for, with trailer pre-wiring, a heavy-duty transmission oil cooler, a trailer sway control system that automatically engages when towing, and a 5,000-pound towing capacity, and an auto-leveling rear suspension (optional on the SEL and standard on the Limited).
+Versatility is also present and accounted for, with trailer pre-wiring, a heavy-duty transmission oil cooler, a trailer sway control system that automatically engages when towing, a standard 5,000-pound towing capacity, and an auto-leveling rear suspension (optional on the SEL and standard on the Limited).

-Perfection is eluded as power is only adequate, there's a fair amount of body lean in corners despite the self-leveling rear suspension on AWD models, while steering is fairly numb without much feedback to the driver.
+At the same time, the Palisade exhibits a fair amount of body lean in corners even on models equipped with the self-leveling rear suspension, while steering is fairly numb without much feedback to the driver.

-Finally, despite the widespread use of lightweight, high-strength steel, the Palisade only scores a mid-pack EPA-estimated 19 miles per gallon city, 26 mpg highway, and 22 combined thanks in part to its weight of anywhere from 4,127 to 4,387 pounds.
+In addition, despite the widespread use of lightweight, high-strength steel, the Palisade only scores a mid-pack EPA-estimated 19 miles per gallon city, 26 mpg highway, and 22 combined.
+This is thanks in part to a curb weight that ranges from 4,127 to 4,387 pounds.

-In terms of competition, the Ford Explorer and Honda Pilot feature more third row leg, head, and shoulder room, while both the Explorer's two engine offerings – a 2.3-liter turbocharged four-cylinder and 3.0-liter V-6 – generate more horsepower and torque.
+As for the competition, the Explorer and Pilot offer more third row leg, head, and shoulder room, while both of the Explorer's two engine offerings – a 2.3-liter turbocharged four-cylinder and 3.0-liter V6 – generate more horsepower and torque.

 Check prices for the 2020 Hyundai Palisade »